betheden/hebrew-grammar/content/adverb.rst

 -------

 An adverb is a word that describes a verb, or sometimes describes a sentence as a whole.
-Some :ref:`particles<particle>` in Biblical Hebrew are closely related to adverbs.
+Some particles in Biblical Hebrew are closely related to adverbs.

 .. note:: Because there are not many direct adverbs in Biblical Hebrew, other kinds of words often function as adverbs.